 If you want to better understand your own personal ecological footprint, try this ecological footprint calculator.

 As you can see from the breakdown above, our transportation choices make up a big piece of the pie.
-(Consumer goods and services turns out to be a bit complicated, as they include things like our use of healthcare services, which can be pretty resource-intensive).
+(The category ‘consumer goods and services’ turns out to be a bit complicated, as these include things like our use of healthcare services, which can be pretty resource-intensive).